Bhumika168/recoverai/README.md

 ### Human Approval

-Transactions above the configured **₹25,000 threshold** require human approval before recovery execution.
+High-value transactions above the configured business threshold require human approval before recovery execution.

-This ensures that AI recommendations do not independently authorize financial actions.
+This prevents the AI from independently authorizing high-risk financial actions.

 ### Verified Recovery

-Revenue is counted as recovered only after successful settlement verification.
+A transaction is counted as recovered only after successful settlement verification.

 An attempted retry does not count as recovered revenue.

 ### Bounded Recovery

-Recovery attempts are limited by explicit stopping rules.
+Recovery attempts are limited by predefined stopping rules.

-Transactions that reach the maximum retry limit are stopped and escalated rather than retried indefinitely.
+Transactions that reach the maximum retry limit are stopped and escalated instead of being retried indefinitely.

+### Multi-Tenant Architecture

+Organizations are isolated at the application and data-access layers.

+Each organization manages its own:

+- Transactions
+- Recovery cases
+- Users
+- Settings
+- Integrations
+- Audit records

 ### Audit Trail

-Recovery decisions and actions are recorded in a SHA-256 chained audit trail.
+Important recovery events are recorded using a SHA-256 chained audit trail.

-This provides tamper-evident visibility into:
+The audit trail captures:

 - AI decisions
 - Policy decisions
 - Recovery actions
 - Human approvals
 - Verification events
+- Authentication events
+- System events

-### Multi-Tenant Architecture
+### Provider-Agnostic Integration

-Organizations are isolated at the application and data-access layers.

-Users can manage their own organization, transactions, recovery cases, integrations, and audit records.
+RecoverAI uses an abstraction layer for payment providers, allowing the recovery engine to work independently of a specific payment gateway.

+The architecture supports sandbox/mock processing and provider adapters.

 ---

-## Demonstration

-RecoverAI includes an isolated synthetic sandbox demonstrating the complete recovery workflow.

-### Initial State

-- Failed transactions: **50**
-- Revenue at risk: **₹419,800**
-- Verified recovered revenue: **₹0**
-- Recovery rate: **0%**

-### After Autonomous Recovery

-- Transactions analyzed: **50**
-- Automatically recovered: **24**
-- Verified recovered revenue: **₹115,400**
-- Recovery rate: **27.5%**
-- In progress: **10**
-- Awaiting human approval: **4**
-- Hard declines blocked: **6**
-- Transactions stopped/escalated: **6**

-### After Human Approval

-A high-value transaction of **₹50,000** is held because it exceeds the **₹25,000 human approval threshold**.

-After approval and successful sandbox settlement verification:

-- Verified recovered revenue: **₹165,400**
-- Recovery rate: **39.4%**

-All recovery figures are calculated from the application's persisted transaction data.

----

-## Example Guardrails

-### High-Value Transaction

-**₹50,000 — Gateway Error**

-- AI diagnosis: Temporary Failure
-- AI confidence: 92%
-- Recommended action: Delayed Retry
-- Policy: High-Value Approval Gate
-- Threshold: ₹25,000
-- Result: Human approval required
-- Final result: Verified sandbox recovery after approval

-### Hard Decline

-**₹12,000 — Card Stolen/Lost**

-- AI diagnosis: Hard Decline
-- AI confidence: 99%
-- Policy: Hard-Decline Suppression
-- Result: Recovery blocked
-- Automated retries: 0

-### Retry Limit

-**₹4,200 — Repeated Failure**

-- Previous attempts: 3
-- Policy: Maximum Retry Limit
-- Result: Recovery stopped and escalated
-- No fourth automated retry

----

 ## Safety Model

-RecoverAI follows a layered decision architecture:
+RecoverAI separates AI reasoning from financial authorization.

+**AI recommends.
+Policies govern.
+Humans approve high-risk actions.
+Verification confirms recovery.**

+The decision flow is:

-**AI Diagnostician → Decision Engine → Deterministic Policy Engine → Human Approval Gate → Recovery Executor → Settlement Verification → Audit Trail**
+**AI Diagnostician → Decision Engine → Deterministic Policy Engine → Human Approval Gate → Recovery Executor → Settlement Verifier → Audit Trail**

-The AI recommends actions.

-The policy engine determines whether those actions are permitted.

-The executor performs only policy-approved actions.

-The verifier determines whether money was actually recovered.

-The AI does **not** independently authorize financial actions.
+The AI does not independently authorize financial actions.

 ---